Pingus1000/Spotify-Song-Displayer/README.md

 # Spotify-Song-Displayer
-This is a small Pythonproject.
-You can display your curent playing Song on Spotify in OBS.
+This Pythonprogram will grab your curent playing Song from the Spotify API and write in a File.
+With this File you can display the Song on your Stream with OBS or do whatever you want with tis Information.